-Payments through bank cheques are also cashless transaction and it is there from ages however, the use of cheques for payments has increased drastically in India in the past 6 to 10 months.
-If you have received cheque payment from someone and want to deposit it in your bank then you have to enter details on your bank's cheque deposit slip.
+Payments through bank cheques are also cashless transactions and it is there for ages however, the use of cheques for payments has increased drastically in India in the past 6 to 10 months.
+If you have received a cheque payment from someone and want to deposit it in your bank then you have to enter details on your bank’s cheque deposit slip.

 #1.
 Header or Logo:

 Every cheque has the bank logo printed at the top left-hand corner.
 Along with this, you may find some other details related to the bank or general cheque instructions.